jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

   (d) otherwise ceases to hold office as a director in accordance with any enactment.

 ### 15 Vacancy in membership
-(1) If a director, for any reason, ceases to hold office, the responsible Ministers or Te Pūtahi Paoho, as the case may be, must appoint another person to act as a director.
+(1) If a director, for any reason, ceases to hold office, the responsible Ministers or Te Mātāwai, as the case may be, must appoint another person to act as a director.
 (2) A director appointed under subclause (1) must be appointed in accordance with this Act, and may be appointed either— (a) for the balance of the term for which the vacating director was appointed; or (b) for a new term, as provided for under clause 3(1).